-fciqmc performs a full configuration interaction quantum Monte Carlo (FCIQMC) calculation [Booth09] on a system.
+fciqmc performs a full configuration interaction quantum Monte Carlo (FCIQMC) calculation [Booth09] on a system fciqmc type: lua table.

 The system on which to perform the calculation.
 Must be created via a system function.

 Further options that are common to all implemented QMC algorithms.
 See qmc options.